MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 In Visual Studio, create a new project.
 In the **Create a new project** dialog, set the language filter to "C++" and the platform filter to Windows, then select the Windows Console Application (C++/WinRT) project template.
 Name the new project "ExampleWidgetProvider".
 When prompted, set the target Windows version for the app to version 1809 or later.

-## Add a reference to the Windows widgets NuGet package
+## Add references to the Windows App SDK and Windows Implementation Library NuGet packages

 This sample uses the latest preview Windows App SDK NuGet package.
 In **Solution Explorer**, right-click **References** and select **Manage NuGet packages...**.
 In the NuGet package manager, select the Include prerelease check box near the top of the window, select the **Browse** tab and search for "Microsoft.WindowsAppSDK".
 In the version drop-down select **1.2.220930.4-preview2** then click **Install**.